 The Town Administrator serves as the chief executive officer for all Town business and works toward implementing the various policies and decisions adopted by Town Council.
-The Administration Department includes the Town Administrator, Deputy Administrator/Comptroller, Assistant to the Town Administrator/Personnel Administrator, Town Clerk, Accounting Clerk and Town attorney.
+The Administration Department includes the Town Administrator, Deputy Administrator/Comptroller, Assistant to the Town Administrator/Personnel Administrator, Town Clerk, Accounting Clerk, Town attorney, and several other administrative support positions.